 If you will have roommate(s), you should contact them to plan ahead to talk about what you are each planning to bring.
 This will allow you to avoid unnecessary duplication (meaning you will save space AND money).

 Don’t bring too much, and think sustainably.
 Leave yourself room to assess, add, and edit once you’ve got your essentials in place.
-Try packing with reusable bins or laundry baskets to reduce waste, and consider making a list of items to purchase once you've settled in to streamline your move.
+Try packing your items in cardboard and using reusable bins or laundry baskets to reduce waste.
+It will also be helpful for you to create a list of things you will want to buy after you move in.